 But, as is often the case, appearance deceives.
 In this particular example, the name is not very flattering and quite honestly, neither is the picture.
 But the taste will convince anyone that there is more to this dish than a silly name.

 It is said that the original stew contained parsnips and white beans, and that the meat in the stew was mutton.
 How it came to be carrots with potatoes and beef.....only history knows.
-The carrot appeared in Holland for the first time in the 17th century, out of Iran, and was cross-polinated until it had a bright orange color, to honor the royal family, the Oranges.
+The carrot appeared in Holland for the first time in the 17th century, out of Iran, and was cross-pollinated until it had a bright orange color, to honor the royal family, the Oranges.
 At that point, the carrot was introduced to the rest of Europe and hey presto!
-Long live the Queen and orange carrots for all!
+Long live the Queen, and orange carrots for all!

 As for the "slap piece": klapstuk is the meat that is cut from the rib.
 I used slices of beef chuck rib roast and it worked beautifully.
 The meat is marbled and during its 90 minute braising time will release all kinds of wonderful flavors and most of the fat.
 You'll love it!